 I told you so!
-For the 10+ years I’ve been coaching professionals and military veterans on social networking strategies and tactics, I’ve repeated (ad nauseum, I’m sure) that “Anything you post, type or comment on in an electronic device – phone, tablet, computer – should be considered public.”
+For the 10+ years I've been coaching professionals and military veterans on social networking strategies and tactics, I've repeated (ad nauseam, I'm sure) that "anything you post, type or comment on in an electronic device -- phone, tablet, computer -- should be considered public."

-As we’re learning these days with sites like Facebook now revealing their information sharing practices, managing and protecting your digital reputation is more important today than ever.
+As we're learning these days with sites such as Facebook now revealing their practices regarding information sharing, managing and protecting your digital reputation is more important today than ever.

 How to Protect Your Online Brand